 4. Nabisco was the first to sell the crackers in boxes.
 In 1902, Nabisco started to sell, what they call, Barnum’s Animals.
 They were based off of the very popular circus put on by P.T.
 Barnum.
 The boxes had pictures of the animals and looked like the trains the circus used to transport the animals in.
 Before this, the crackers had only been sold in bulk from a barrel.

 5. They are still a profitable snack.
 Today, over 40 million packages of animal crackers are sold around the world every year and distributed to 17 different countries.
-These decadent snacks are healthier than you may think.

 6. Animal crackers have their own day.
 It’s April 18.